Accessing the collections

 There are a number of ways to access the Moving Image Research Collections.

 An ever-increasing number of digitized films may be seen online using the Digital Video Repository ( MIRC-DVR ).
 Materials are selected for the repository based, in part, on patrons’ requests.
-Collection pages describe how to find materials that are not yet online.
+Feel free to contact us about viewing or obtaining specific footage.

-Scholars wishing to learn more about our materials or consult the archives for an extended period of time or to examine a large volume of materials should contact a curator to make arrangements.
+Scholars wishing to learn more about our materials or consult the archives for an extended period of time should contact a curator to make arrangements.
 Curators are equally happy to assist patrons with reference requests.

 The University owns the rights to most of the material held by MIRC.
-It relies on licensing revenue partly to offset the expense of caring for archival film materials.
-Licensing fees and agreements vary based upon the duration of footage licensed, the nature of the work in which they will be included, and the size of the audience this work is expected to reach.
-Patrons wishing to license material for use in films, television programs, books, or other projects, email our Production Manager Ben Singleton (bsingleATmailbox.sc.edu), or call 803-777-6841 or email MIRC@mailbox.sc.edu to make arrangements.
+It relies in part on licensing revenues to offset the expense of caring for archival film materials.
+Licensing fees and agreements vary based upon the duration of footage licensed, the nature of the work in which they will be included, and the size of the audience the work is expected to reach.
+To license material for use in films, television programs, books, or other projects, email our Production Manager Ben Singleton (bsingleATmailbox.sc.edu), or call 803-777-6211.